-To do this we'll need the Wave Filter.
-First, Merge the original stock layer together with copy that has all the glitches.
+To do this, we'll need the Wave Filter.
+First, Merge the original stock layer together with the copy that has all the glitches.
 Then Control-J to create a duplicate to create the wavy distortion on.

 With the copy selected, create several more large selections with the Rectangular Marquee Tool (M) just like before.
 Keep in mind that I'm trying to frame the face of the subject, so don't select any parts directly in the center.

 Now go to Filter > Distort > Wave, adjusting the settings as follows to create a wavy effect on only the selections.

 With this particular effect, the settings above may or may not work for your photo.
 So it's important to experiment and adjust the settings on your own to achieve the look you desire.